Friday, January 28, 2005

 For this reason, I was greatly disappointed in the Christ of Mel Gibson's Passion: a handsome, long-haired Anglo.
 I salute the attempt (even if, in my opinion, it was unsuccessful) to create some cultural distance by using Aramaic and Latin, but it was at least partially undermined, for me, by the Hollywood hunk at the center of the story.

 BIBLIOGRAPHY: Walter Hooper, ed., The Collected Letters of C. S. Lewis, Volume II (Harper San Francisco, 2004), pp. 494-495.
-Jim West provides a link to an attempt to reconstruct the 12-year-old face of Jesus from the Shroud.

 Thank you very much for your excellent site on the Origins and Depictions of Christ and your splendid explanation.
 My parents did NOT afflict me with ANY Organized Religion Mythology.
 Your articles are must reads.
 Shall pass them on to my fellow Heretics, Infidels before we go to Hell.
 [Snide Sarcasm intended---obvious to a philologist.]